 Any device you own should protect its secrets with a lock screen that forces would-be users to enter a password or pattern, or to provide a fingerprint or face.
 Those requirements act as your first line of defense against unwelcome visitors.

-With computers, you need to set up password-protected accounts for everyone who uses the computer—even if that just includes you.
+With computers, you’ll need to set up password-protected accounts for everyone who uses the computer—even if that’s just you.
 On a Windows machine, manage this in Settings > Accounts.
 On a Mac, you’ll find similar options under System Preferences > Users & Groups.
-While you’re tweaking the macOS settings, disable automatic login under the Login Options tab.
+While you’re tweaking the macOS settings, disable automatic login under the Login items tab.

 Back up your data

 If your device tragically vanishes into the ether, that doesn’t mean you have to bid farewell to your data.
-To retrieve photos, files, and other items when it counts, you need to put a solid backup procedure in place right now.
+To retrieve photos, files, and other items when it counts, put a solid backup procedure in place right now.

-We’ve previously published a comprehensive guide to all your backup options, but here’s a brief summary.
-Windows provides the built-in OneDrive service, Apple phones and computers have iCloud, and Androids rely on Google Drive (check that it’s on at Settings > System > Advanced > Backup).
+We’ve previously published a comprehensive guide to all your backup options, but here’s a brief summary: Windows provides the built-in OneDrive service, Apple devices have iCloud, and Androids rely on Google Drive (check that it’s on at Settings > System > Advanced > Backup).